shuvozula/paysaa-blockchain/README.md

 * Visit [http://localhost:82](http://localhost:82) to interact with the UI node and configure it to connect to either of the core nodes (once they're sycnced and their RPC endpoints are active).

 NOTE: These endpoints are active only after the nodes are fully synced, which may take a few minutes, to an hour depending on network bandwidth and available system resources.

+## Ports
+The ports can be subject to change since they're controlled by `docker-compose-(nodes/ui).yml` files.